bnb-chain/bnb-chain.github.io/docs/wallet/staking.md

+---
+sidebar_label: Staking with BNB Chain Extension Wallet
+hide_table_of_contents: false
+---

-# Staking with extension wallet
+# Staking with BNB Chain Extension Wallet

 ## How to delegate your BNB with extension wallet